 Celebrating 125 Years of Ministry

-As we begin a new year, we usually look back at the past year and then look forward to the coming year (sometimes with new year resolutions).
-But this year at Redeemer we are looking back 125 years as we celebrate 125 years of ministry in 2015!
-During the course of the year we will be looking back to our beginnings as a congregation, starting with a small group of German Lutherans who met in a church in St. Paul and made plans to create a Lutheran congregation which would worship, preach, and teach in English!
+We celebrated 125 years of ministry in 2015!
+During the course of the year we looked back to our beginnings as a congregation, starting with a small group of German Lutherans who met in a church in St. Paul and made plans to create a Lutheran congregation which would worship, preach, and teach in English!
 This was pretty revolutionary for immigrant Lutheran congregations in the late 19th century – as most Swedish congregations worshiped in Swedish, Norwegians in Norwegian, etc. But from the beginning, Lutheran Church of the Redeemer has always intended to worship and share the gospel of Jesus Christ in the language of the people in the community of St. Paul (not just Germans, and not just Lutherans).

-So throughout the year in 2015 we will be taking a look back in time as we worship and celebrate the church year (as always) – with an eye toward our ministry to the community around us.
+So throughout the year in 2015 we took a look back in time as we worshiped and celebrated the church year (as always) – with an eye toward our ministry to the community around us.
 Below you can read articles by Diana Rankin about different decades in our history.

-Each month in 2015 we will emphasize different benchmarks in our history – such as the groundbreaking for our present church building in April, 1910, the dedication of the Learning Center in May, 1975, and our first worship service as a congregation on Reformation Sunday in 1890.
-On these festival days we will remember these events from our past, at the same time as we praise God in worship in 2015.
+Each month in 2015 we emphasized different benchmarks in our history – such as the groundbreaking for our present church building in April, 1910, the dedication of the Learning Center in May, 1975, and our first worship service as a congregation on Reformation Sunday in 1890.

 Serving Christ since 1890

 Marking Time at Redeemer